UPDATED 01.03.2013 (quick video demo added)

 The AudioPort AU instance connected to 1+2 must be connected at all times otherwise the other channels will be unusable even if they are connected.
 So make sure you don't unload it or you don't delete any track which contains it.
 Also make sure before any recording that in this particular AudioPort AU instance (1+2) you click Disconnect then Connect to get rid of any latency.
 In real-time if you need click Disconnect/Connect as often as you feel the tracks are out of sync.

 Never hit Save in AudioPort Host because correct saving is not possible whilst energyXT is in demo mode.
 It will actually save, but unfortunately rewrite the default plugwire project in that you will end up with an empty one.
-After you buy a license for energyXT, I strongly recommend though saving your projects from within
+After you buy a Windows license for energyXT, I strongly recommend though saving your projects from within

 and not AudioPort Host, otherwise plugwire